jjmontesl/cubesviewer/README.md

 Your Cubes model may need some extra configuration if you wish to use features like date filters and range filters (see Documentation below).

-To be able for CubesViewer to connect to the slicer server, your `slicer.ini` should allow cross origin resource sharing.
-To enable this option, add `allow_cors_origin: http://localhost:8000` (or the URL from wich your app will work, or an asterisk `*`) under the `[server]` section.
+For CubesViewer clients to connect to Cubes slicer server, your Cubes server possibly needs to allow cross origin resource sharing (CORS).
+To enable this option, add `allow_cors_origin: http://localhost:8000` (or the URL from wich your app will work, or an asterisk `*`) under the `[server]` section of the `slicer.ini` file.

 For further information, see the Documentation section below.